Agoura Hills, California

 About “Camaro S/C”

 After years of searching I finally found a 70-73 Camaro in my price range and it was for sale locally.
 I've always wanted one of these cars, but figured I would never actually own one.
 I really like the looks of the split bumper with the round blinker lights next to the head lights (as opposed to the rectangular blinker lights under the bumper).

-The thing I like the best about this car is that the fuel injected and blown 350 engine fits under the stock flat hood.
-No one knows it's under there.
-It's funny to pop the hood at a car show or cruise night and then watch people scratching their heads looking at the engine as if saying, "What the hell is all this stuff?"
-This car would be a nice little sleeper if the exhaust weren't so loud.
+The thing I liked the best about this car was that the fuel injected and blown 350 engine fit under the stock flat hood.
+No one knew it was under there.
+It was funny to pop the hood at a car show or cruise night and then watch people scratching their heads looking at the engine as if saying, "What the hell is all this stuff?"
+This car would have been a nice little sleeper if the exhaust weren't so loud.

-It's been one obstacle after another, but it's all worth it when it's running right.
+It was one obstacle after another, but it was all worth it when it was running right.

 Specs for “Sadie”

 1971 sbc 350/270HP 2 bolt main high nickel block

 (stock bore, rods, pistons and crank)

 Lunati Bracket Master II hydraulic cam